Hridoy-31/Netnmcli/README.md

 4. To see all the available commands:
     `sudo ./netns_tool.py --help`

+N.B. `iproute2` package should be installed on the system.

 ### Creating a new network namespace
 For creating a new network namespace, type the following command:
     `sudo ./netns_tool.py create <namespace_name>`